-Conditional Formating is a real game-changer for the user, you can format, and identify & separate your data using conditional formatting color coding, font, effects.
+Conditional Formatting is a real game-changer for the user, you can format, and identify & separate your data using conditional formatting color coding, font, effects.

-Here in this article, an email message received with specific words required to identify and highlighted using color.
-Conditional formating rules work as a pipeline for all the emails that pin-up and format that email message if all criteria match.
+Here in this article, an email message was received with specific words required to identify and highlighted using color.
+Conditional formating rules work as a pipeline for all the emails that pin up and format that email message if all criteria match.

-In a few articles earlier, you have learned a few things on How Conditional Formatting Highlight Emails in Outlook.
+In a few articles earlier, you have learned a few things about How Conditional Formatting Highlight Emails in Outlook.

 Let’s dive in to explore more about conditional formatting for multiple words.